 One way that Microsoft is helping brands meet the challenge is with built-in sustainability features for suppliers.
 One example is the FedEx integration with Intelligent Order Management––which is included in Supply Chain Center.
 The FedEx integration allows users to offer boxless returns to their customers by leveraging environmentally friendly QR codes to return items at more than 60,000 retail FedEx locations.
 Plus, retailers can utilize the self-service return functionality of the FedEx integration to easily manage all returns with complete visibility of every step in an item’s return to the warehouse.

 As we have seen here, the path to retail resilience in today’s competitive environment revolves around connectivity, agility, and sustainability.
 Brands should address disruptions and challenges with solutions that can exceed customer expectations, drive profitability, and improve sustainability.

 Ready to see how Supply Chain Center can help your business on the path to retail resiliency?
-Sign up for a free 180-day trial of Microsoft Supply Chain Center (preview).
+Watch our Supply Chain Management guided tour and sign up for a free 180-day trial of Microsoft Supply Chain Center (preview).